Robust topological superconductivity in spin-orbit coupled systems at higher-order van Hove filling

-By using the dominant susceptibilities as building blocks, we can derive RG equations for the dimensionless interactions $\bar{\gamma}_i=\gamma_i \partial \Pi^{pp}_0/\partial s$ including both tree-level and one-loop terms with the RG time $s=\ln{(\Lambda/T)}$.
-We find that all corresponding fixed points are generally unstable (see SM) and thus we focus on their strong-coupling trajectories, where certain interactions diverge towards a critical RG time.
+By using the dominant susceptibilities as building blocks and neglecting self-energy corrections, we can derive RG equations for the dimensionless interactions $\bar{\gamma}_i=\gamma_i \partial \Pi^{\text{pp}}_0/\partial s$ including both tree-level and one-loop terms with the RG time $s=\ln{(\Lambda/T)}$.
+We find that all corresponding fixed points are generally unstable (see the Supplementary materials) and thus we focus on their strong-coupling trajectories, where certain interactions diverge towards a critical RG time.
 In this case, the tree-level terms are irrelevant and we can conveniently simplify the RG equations for the dimensional interactions~\cite{classen2020competing,lin2020parquet},

 where we change the RG time to $y=\Pi^{\text{pp}}_{\mathbf{0}}(T)-\Pi^{\text{pp}}_{\mathbf{0}}(\Lambda)$.
 As $\gamma_1$ and $\gamma_2$ terms conserves the number of electrons at each patch separately but $\gamma_3$ does not, the $\beta$ function of $\gamma_3$ must contain an overall factor of itself.
 Further considering the absence of $\gamma^*_3$ terms in the $\beta$ function, the associated phase of $\gamma_3$ remains fixed during the RG evolution.
-Since the $\beta$ function for $\gamma_1$ becomes negative definite, i.e. $\partial_y \gamma_1 <0$, $\gamma_1$ always tends to flow negative infinity from a negative initial value, promoting instabilities in both pp and ph channels.
+Since the $\beta$ function for $\gamma_1$ becomes negative definite, i.e., $\partial_y \gamma_1 <0$, $\gamma_1$ always tends to flow negative infinity from a negative initial value, promoting instabilities in both pp and ph channels.